Redback-Operations/redback-documentation/docs/onboarding/company-policy/data-analytics-framework.md

    Develop protocols for cleaning and preprocessing data to remove errors, duplicates, and irrelevant information.

 3. **Maintaining Data Integrity**
-   Establish guidelines to ensure that data is not altered in an unauthorized or unintended manner during its lifecycle.
+   Establish guidelines to ensure that data is not altered in an unauthorised or unintended manner during its lifecycle.

 ## 3. Data Processing and Storage

 ### Clean and Preprocess Data

 1. **Data Cleaning**
    Engage in thorough data cleaning to address issues such as inconsistencies, missing values, and errors.
-This process includes techniques like imputation for missing data, correcting erroneous entries, and standardizing data formats.
+This process includes techniques like imputation for missing data, correcting erroneous entries, and standardising data formats.

 2. **Preprocessing Techniques**
    Apply appropriate preprocessing techniques to make the data suitable for analysis.
-This might involve normalization, transformation, feature extraction, and handling of categorical data.
+This might involve normalisation, transformation, feature extraction, and handling of categorical data.

 ### Choose Appropriate Storage Solutions